luxfi/sdk/examples/tokenvm/README.md

 ./build/token-cli chain import-anr
 ```

-_`chain import-anr` connects to the Avalanche Network Runner server running in
+_`chain import-anr` connects to the Lux Network Runner server running in
 the background and pulls the URIs of all nodes tracking each chain you
 created._